lmweber/CyTOF-workshop-2017-07-10/README.md

 ## Data files

-We will use the following files for the interactive exercises during the sessions.
+We will use the following data files for the interactive exercises during the sessions.
 Please download them and save them in a local directory on your computer.

 - File 1 (.csv metadata spreadsheet)